ATTX-project/graphmanager-service/README.md

 VERSION: 0.2

-### GM API Docker container
+### Docker container

-Using the GM API Docker container:
+Using the Graph Manager Service Docker container:
-* `docker pull attxproject/graphmanager-service` in the current folder;
+* `docker pull attxproject/gm-api` in the current folder;
-* running the container `docker run -d -p 4302:4302 attxprojectgraphmanager-service` runs the container in detached mode on the `4302` port (production version should have this port hidden);
+* running the container `docker run -d -p 4302:4302 attxproject/gm-api` runs the container in detached mode on the `4302` port (production version should have this port hidden);
 * using the endpoints `http://localhost:4302/$versionNb/index` or `http://localhost:4302/$versionNb/clusterids` or the other listed below.

-The version number is specified in `src/graph_manager/gmapi.py` under `version` variable.
+The version number is specified in `src/graph_manager/app.py` under `version` variable.

 ## Overview
-The GM exposes information from the Graph Store to the Distribution component (Elasticsearch).
-It runs the mapping processing, clustering of IDs for the data and also it communicates with the Workflow API about the Provenance information in the Graph Store.
+The GM exposes information from the Graph Store.
+It runs the mapping processing, clustering of IDs for the data and also it communicates with UnifiedViews plugins about the graph data information in the Graph Store.

-The GM API requires python 2.7 installed.
+The Graph Manager Service requires python 2.7 installed.

 ## API Endpoints